-|Mary Soaring Eagle stepped up to the podium, raised her right hand, and placed her left on a Bible.
-“I do solemnly swear that I will faithfully execute the Office of President of the United States and will, to the best of my ability, preserve, protect, and defend the Constitution of the United States.”
+|Mary Soaring Eagle stepped onto the podium and placed her hand on a Bible.
+“I do solemnly swear I will faithfully execute the Office of President of the United States and will, to the best of my ability, preserve, protect, and defend the Constitution of the United States.”

 “Madam President, there is a problem.
 You are needed in the Situation Room.”

 She gaped.
-“Ebola.
-Are you serious?”
+“Are you serious?”

 “Deadly serious, ma’am.
 We have confirmed cases in NYC, Chicago, San Francisco, Los Angeles, Miami, and Atlanta.”

-The blood drained from her face, and she clutched the hand rest.
+She clutched the hand rest.
 “Why wasn’t I told earlier?”

 Mary glanced around at all the uniforms.
 “Why are there so many military representatives here?”

-Mary dropped into a seat and put her face in her hands.
+Mary dropped into a seat.
 “Terrorism?”

 “Yes,” said Sarah Clinton, the Secretary of Homeland Security.
-“Not only have people in six cities been infected, but each person was important.
-We’re talking hospital heads, chiefs of police, high-ranking military officers, city officials… This cannot be coincidental.”
+“Not only have people in six cities been infected, but each was strategically important.
+We’re talking hospital heads, chiefs of police, high-ranking military officers… This cannot be coincidental.”

 She looked around the table.
 “What do we do?”

 “I wish,” she moaned.
-“What do you have for me?”
+“What can you tell me?”

-She gasped.
 “Do they follow the same pattern?”

 “What can we do?”

-“If you don’t lock down those cities, the whole population of the United States is doomed.
-Possibly the whole world.”
+“Ebola is exceptionally infectious.
+If you don’t lock those cities down, the whole of the United States is doomed.
+Possibly the entire world.”

 “Can’t we send in medical response teams?”

-“Every second you delay increases the possibility an infected person will leave a city and spread the disease.
-You must act quickly to save the nation.”
+“No. Every second you delay increases the possibility an infected person will leave a city and spread this disease.”

-“W-What is that?” asked Mary.
+“W-what is that?”

 “Madam President, Russia has launched a full-scale nuclear attack on the United States.”

-President Vorontsova cringed.
-“I am sorry but I cannot comply with your request.
-We have reliable information that Ebola is rife across the United States.
-If it is not contained immediately, it could spread to surrounding nations.
-What I do now, I do with a heavy heart.
+“You don’t have the strength to do what is necessary,” said the Russian president.
+“What I do now, I do with a heavy heart.
 To save the world, I must cut away the cancer that is America.
 Goodbye, Madam President.”